 The server recently underwent a significant overhaul and is among the first SA-MP servers written entirely in the C++ programming language.
 Despite stability issues at first, the server has enjoyed moderate success since its launch.
 Our team is still doing its best to deliver a great way of spending free time for players across the world.

-In early November 2020, talks began to convert the website to Bootstrap, this meant a more responsive user interface and easier access of our features!
+In early November 2020, talks began to convert the website to Bootstrap, this meant a more responsive user interface and easier access to our features!
 The work was done by Luis & Kostas.
 Using Bootstrap allows the site to work well with mobile devices as it automatically detects aspect ratios and then sets the full width of the site.